 Elementor makes creating beautiful pages with drag-and-drop ease and doesn’t leave a mess of shortcodes on your site, like so many page builders do.
 If people tell you to run from page builders, they mean run from those that lock you in with a tangled web of shortcodes (like Divi for example).
 Elementor does not lock you in, and does not leave you with a huge mess of shortcodes if you decide to no longer use it.
 It’s important to point this out, because with many page builders, if you stop using them, your content IS GONE.
 Not so with Elementor.
 Your content stays put.
 The styling won’t look the same, but it’s all there.
 That’s critical!!

-(Disclosure: I work for Elementor so although that probably makes me sound biased, I actually starting recommending it long before I got hired by them.)
+(Disclosure: I used to work for Elementor so although that probably makes me sound biased, I actually starting recommending it long before I got hired by them.)

 Astra – Astra is the fastest premium WordPress theme that also comes with beautiful WooCommerce features and lovely demo starter designs built in.
 Its Pro version has a great header builder as well.
 For anyone who doesn’t code, this is the theme to use!